Orlando J. Smith

 Orlando Jay Smith (June 14, 1842 – December 20, 1908) was an early 20th-century American philosopher.
 Though he was an avowed agnostic, he advocated for the search to a meaning in life which would be commensurate with the possible existence of an ultimate intelligence.

 Early life

-Smith was born on June 14, 1842 in Terre Haute, Indiana.
-He fought in the Civil War, and was wounded near Atlanta, Georgia on August 3rd, 1864.
+Smith was born on June 14, 1842, in Terre Haute, Indiana.
+He fought in the Civil War, and was wounded near Atlanta, Georgia, on August 3, 1864.
 He achieved the rank of Major.

 Career

 He was editor of the Terre Haute Mail, the Terre Haute Express, the Chicago Express and was the Founder of the American Press Association in 1882, whose General Office in 1910 was at 225, West 39th Street, New York.
 He lived at Bonneview, his estate in Dobbs Ferry, New York.

-Among works by Smith were A Short View of Great Quests (1899), The Coming Democracy, Balance the Fundamental Variety (1904), The Agreement Between Science and Religion (1906) and Eternalism: A Theory Of Infinite Justice (1902).
+Among works by Smith were A Short View of Great Questions (1899), The Coming Democracy, Balance the Fundamental Variety (1904), The Agreement Between Science and Religion (1906) and Eternalism: A Theory Of Infinite Justice (1902).